You can booost biodiversity by letting local verges and green spaces grow wilder, at any scale. Here are some top tips.

 Grounds of a premises, school or business

-If the grounds are large, you may want to consider buying in professional time from our consultancy Wildscapes who can provide you with ecological advice, a management plan and making the changes on the ground – or some of those elements if you want to do some yourself.
+If the grounds are large, you may want to consider buying in professional services from our consultancy Wildscapes.
+They can provide you with ecological advice, a management plan and make changes on the ground.

 Local green space

 Do you know who owns the green space?
-It may be a Parks & Countryside or Housing department of Sheffield or Rotherham Council.
+It may be Sheffield City Council or Rotherham Borough Council.
 Find contact details below:

 Things to consider before creating a meadow or sowing wildflowers

-How will the wildflowers or meadow be managed?
+🌼Consider how the wildflowers or meadow will be managed over time

-Structural diversity is to be encouraged– any enhancements that bring different heights of vegetation into a site will provide microclimates for invertebrates as well as a diversity of plant species.
-And don’t forget scrub and hedgerows which also support birds and small mammals.
+Top tip: Aim for “structural diversity” – different heights of vegetation.
+This provides microclimates for invertebrates as well as a diversity of plant species.
+Don’t forget scrub and hedgerows, which also support birds and small mammals.

-Thinking of planting trees?
-Is this the right place for trees, or is it already a good quality habitat?
-It might be, but if you are not sure, please seek advice from us.
-There are a number of tree planting initiatives potentially available through Sheffield and Rotherham Wildlife Trust and/ or partner organisations.
+🌳 Is this the right place for trees, or is it already a good quality habitat?
+If you’re not sure, please seek advice from us.
+There are a number of tree planting initiatives potentially available through Sheffield and Rotherham Wildlife Trust and partner organisations.
 Please contact us for more information as initiatives change quickly.

 Most road verges are the responsibility of the Local Authority – except for major trunk roads which are managed by Highways England.
 Due to health and safety considerations and the location of underground infrastructure, permission must be sought to plant anything in the road verge.

 See here for how to apply for permission to plant in a road verge in Rotherham.